microsoft/rpi-resources/remote-coding/README.md

    ![The add new host option](./images/AddNewSSHHost.png)

-1. Enter `pi@raspberrypi.local` as the SSH connection command, changing the device name from `raspberrypi` if you changed it when doing the headless setup.
+1. Enter `pi@raspberrypi.local` as the SSH connection command, changing the hostname from `raspberrypi` if you changed it when doing the headless setup.

    ![The SSH connection command](./images/EnterSSHHost.png)